BrendanChing/NeatNotes/README.md

 ### Capstone Project Planning

 I used dbdiagrams to define my database tables.
-It was useful as an overview of the database, and served me well as a reference will working on the backend logic.
+It was useful as an overview of the database, and served me well as a reference while working on the backend logic.

 ![Screenshot of database diagram](static/images/databasediagram.png)